 How Our Columbia Personal Injury Attorneys Can Help You

 People are often surprised to find how quickly insurance companies come calling after an accident occurs – sometimes when they are still lying in a hospital bed.
 There’s a strategy behind that prompt phone call.
 Insurance companies are often eager to reach settlements with injured people quickly because it saves them money.
-If you’re still in the acute stages of treatment, you have no realistic idea of how much your current and future medical expenses will be.
+If you’re still in the acute stages of treatment, you have no real idea of how much your current and future medical expenses will be.